 What is Affiliate Marketing

 Are your social media feeds or favorite websites full of seemingly ordinary users posting gleefully about specific products and services?
 You may be witnessing the fascinating ecosystem of affiliate marketing.
+But what is affiliate marketing, exactly?
 Affiliate marketing is a performance-based system.1

-Third-party affiliates receive an affiliate commission from a company to share their products and services and, consequently, drive sales.2
+Third-party affiliates receive an affiliate commission for each affiliate sale from a company to share their products and services and, consequently, drive sales.2

 If you’re a business owner looking to create a new growth strategy or someone hoping to build a side hustle, learning the mechanics of affiliate management and marketing can pay off big time.